-The Berkeley Pit water-level model was updated based upon actual 2008 water-level measurements and HSB flows as measured at the weir upgradient of the water-treatment plant influent pond.
-The model incorporates monthly water-level rise information from July 1996 through December 2008.
+The Berkeley Pit water-level model was updated based upon actual 2009 water-level measurements and HSB flows as measured at the weir upgradient of the water-treatment plant influent pond.
+The model incorporates monthly water-level rise information from July 1996 through December 2009.

-Based upon the 2008 model update, it is projected that the critical water level (CWL) of 5,410 ft will be reached at the Anselmo Mine in June 20, 2023, 29.3 months (2.4 years) later than predicted in the 2007 model (January 2021).
+Based upon the 2009 model update, it is projected that the critical water level (CWL) of 5,410 ft will be reached at the Anselmo Mine in December 2022, 6 months (0.5 years) earlier than predicted in the 2008 model (June 2023).
 The model update includes the surface water inputs from storm water diversions in the Kelley Mine area, the addition of sludge from the HSB water-treatment plant, and previous models infilling rates adjusted for the diversion of HSB water away from the pit.
 The HSB drainage water that was flowing into the pit from June 2000 through November 17, 2003 continues to be diverted to the HSB water-treatment plant for treatment and is being used in MR's mining operations.
-No major changes in additions or withdrawals of water were made from the Berkeley Pit during 2008; the consistent filling rate and operational activities led to the adjustment in filling-rate projections.
+No major changes in additions or withdrawals of water were made from the Berkeley Pit during 2009; the consistent filling rate and operational activities led to the adjustment in filling-rate projections.
+The pit contained 39.7 billion gallons of water at the end of 2009; while the projected volume of water in December 2022 is 53.4 billion gallons.

 The treatment technology and plant construction time frame for Berkeley Pit water are based upon the schedule listed in the EPA 1994 ROD, and included in the 2002 CD for the Butte Mine Flooding Operable Unit (EPA, 1994).
-Based upon the current water-level projections, a review of the HSB treatment plant design and operation would begin in June 2019.
-Any necessary upgrades would have to be completed by June 2021.
+Based upon the current water-level projections, a review of the HSB treatment plant design and operation would begin in December 2018.
+Any necessary upgrades would have to be completed by December 2020, figure 6-1.